google/applied-computing-series/ac1/_sources/manipulating_data/pivot_tables.rst

 A: Free response

+.. image:: figures/pivot_table_subset_example.png
+   :alt: A screenshot of a subset of original work hour pivot table.
+   :align: center

 Within a pivot table, double clicking on any value in the table will create a new sheet with the subset of data from that entry in the table.
-For example, double clicking on the value 4 in cell C4 in the table above creates the following sheet.
+For example, double clicking on the value 4 in cell C4 in the table above creates the sheet below.
 You can use this subset to look at Jan’s assignments, and ask or answer questions about Jan specifically.
 This is also a great way to investigate interesting values or patterns in a pivot table.

-.. image:: figures/pivot_table_subset_example.png
-   :alt: A screenshot of a subset of original work hour pivot table.
-   :align: center

 .. image:: figures/jan_meyers.png
    :alt: A screenshot of a pivot table with a Jan filter.